weikailin/cs6222/README.md

 The homework submissions shall be PDF and typeset in Tex/Latex (template will be provided).

 Every student shall submit homework individually.
 You are free to discuss with other students in this class, but in that case, you shall add an **Acknowledgement** paragraph explicitly.
 Similarly, you are allowed to make use of published material as long as you cite it properly with a **References** section.
 In any case, it is a violation if you copy text directly, or if you are unable to explain your solution orally.

+Specifically, the purpose of homework (and this course) is to compare and understand security definitions and to rigorously prove or argue the security.
+Hence, when working on homework, the following approaches are listed from **the more preferred** to **less preferred**:

+1. Using in-class materials, including lecture notes, textbook sections that are covered, or office hours.
+2. Discussing with students in this class (must acknowledge it)
+3. Referring to other published literature, including textbook sections that are not yet covered (must reference it)
+4. Using ready-made solutions, including asking other people, using generative AI, finding solutions in previous courses in any school (let's try to avoid this)

+For example, you wrote your own answer, then you searched for the problem and and then edited your answer.
+In this case, you should reference (cite) or acknowledge it.
+In general, internalize your answer and no direct copying, so that you can explain it orally.
+Edit history (such as Overleaf or Github) is recommended.

 There may be additional rules for some homework questions.